 When we began our miso making journey in 2002, one of the most exciting things we came to realize was that miso can be made from any legume, not just soybean!

-After creating our initial one gallon batch using the traditional soybean, we then later began culturing other legume varieties like pinto, black bean and garbanzo.
+After creating our initial one gallon batch using the traditional soybean, we then later began culturing other legume varieties like adzuki, black bean and garbanzo.

 Since this first crock of aged miso paste, we typically make one gallon or a 5 liter vessel every year to keep our miso stocked for the following year, ready for use when we need it.